 Why do these holy Manifestations of God appear?
 What is the wisdom and purpose of their coming?
 What is the outcome of their mission?
 It is evident that human personality appears in two aspects,-the image or likeness of God and the aspect of Satan.
 The human reality stands between these two,-the divine and the satanic.
 It is manifest that beyond this material body, man is endowed with another reality which is the world of exemplars constituting the heavenly body of man.
 In speaking, man says, "I saw," "I spoke," "I went."
 Who is this "I"?
 It is obvious that this "I" is different from this body.
 It is clear that when man is thinking, it is as though he were consulting with some other person.

-With whom he enters into consultation when he thinks, "Shall I do this work or not?"
+With whom is he consulting?
+It is evident that it is another reality or one aside from this body with whom he enters into consultation when he thinks, "Shall I do this work or not?"
 "What will be the result of my doing this?"
-Or when he questions the other reality, "What is the objection to this work if I do it?"
-And then that reality in man is clearly and obviously other than his body, an ego with which man enters into consultation and whose opinion man seeks.
+Or when he questions the other reality.
+"What is the objection to this work if I do it?"
+And then that reality in man communicates its opinion to him concerning the point at issue.
+Therefore that reality in man is clearly and obviously other than his body, an ego with which man enters into consultation and whose opinion man seeks.